Infection Control Annual Statement

 Risk assessments are carried out so that best practice can be established and followed.

 Legionella risk assessment.
 The practice has reviewed its water safety risk assessment to ensure that checks are carried out and the water supply does not pose a risk to staff, patients, or visitors.
-This is
+This is completed on a quarterly basis by an outside source and reviewed annually.

 We have information available in posters, leaflets or available online.